 The camera will look at a scene, see a really bright area like the sun, and take that into account when trying to work out the best exposure – this reduce the contrast and silhouettes.
 This has different names from different manufacturers and software but they all basically do the same thing.

 Partial Metering Mode

-This is useful when your subject is in the center of the frame and you want them to take priority in the exposure.
+This is useful when your subject is in the centre of the frame and you want them to take priority in the exposure.
 You may notice that there’s not a lot of difference between evaluative and partial metering modes; this comes down to the conditions you’re shooting in.

 Spot Metering Mode